 Do the new booklets cover the old/current social studies standards, or do they cover the new/revised social studies standards?

 Unless otherwise stated, the booklets cover the standards passed by the Tennessee Board of Education in July 2013.
-However, we are now beginning to "roll out" booklets that meet the standards which were approved by the board of education in 2017 and which (officially) go into effect in 2019-2020.
+However, we have begun to "roll out" booklets that meet the standards which were approved by the board of education in 2017 and which (officially) go into effect in 2019-2020.